federicomariamassari/udacity-sfend/projects/p3/p3-track-an-object-in-3d-space.md

 ### FP.3: Associate Keypoint Correspondences with Bounding Boxes

 To establish a connection between the YOLOv3 bounding boxes and the enclosed keypoints, I proceed as follows.
-For each match, I extract the keypoint descriptors for both the previous and the current frame; if the region of interest (ROI) of the latter [8] contains the associated feature, I compute the Euclidean distance (L2-norm) between the train and the query keypoints and preliminary push it back to a vector.
+For each match, I extract the keypoint descriptors for both the previous and the current frame; if the region of interest (ROI) of the latter [8] contains the associated feature, I compute the Euclidean distance (L2-norm) between the train and the query keypoints and preliminary push it back into a vector.
 As we expect a rigid transformation of the preceding vehicle [9] given the focus on a straight ego lane, I then remove all enclosed matches whose distance exceeds 1.5 times the median (the mean is not a robust enough estimator).
 The remaining correspondences, both matches and keypoints, are finally assigned back to their respective `BoundingBox` attributes.
+This logic is handled by [`clusterKptMatchesWithROI`]().

 ## Resources